scikit-quant/scikit-quant/tutorials/prerequisites.rst

 highly recommended to pre-install these packages before attending the tutorial.

 The following lists the platform-specific instructions to setup Python and a virtual environment, as well as to install all packages.
+(Upgrading pip is always recommended, but may not be necessary.)

 Note: the NOMAD optimizer is a C++ library that requires a local build and thus a local C++ compiler to install.
 It is therefore not provided by default